Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Signals for Time Varying Systems Theory

-The reliability of communication in such time-varying systems highly depends on how robust is the employed communication waveform to the channel variations and how accurate is the channel estimation and tracking.
-In \cite{bomfin2018theoretical, bomfin2021robust}, it has been demonstrated that, under the assumption of \ac{CSI} only available at the receiver side, and when a perfect feedback equalizer \cite{studer2011asic, benvenuto2009single} is employed, an optimal waveform in terms of coded modulation capacity, needs to spread the data symbols over the domain of selectivity of the channel, such that all data symbols experience the same gain.
-This criterion has been referred to in the literature as equal gain criterion.
-Hence, in this sense, \ac{OFDM} and \ac{SC} are not optimal in doubly-dispersive channels, while spreading waveforms such as \ac{OTFS} \cite{nimr2018extended}, Walsh hadamard modulation \cite{bomfin2020robust}, block-multiplexed \ac{OCDM} \cite{bomfin2019performance} are optimal in doubly-dispersive channels.
-Spreading waveforms have been studied in a general framework of block multiplexing modulation \cite{bomfin2021robust}, where the choice of the spreading matrix depends on the application requirements.
-For example Walsh hadamard modulation and sparse spreading waveforms achieve the same \ac{FER} performance as \ac{OTFS} while significantly decreasing the complexity of the modem.
-Another example is the \ac{CP}-free transmissions, where block-multiplexed \ac{OCDM} has been shown to perform better than \ac{OTFS} \cite{bomfin2021robust}.
+\paragraph{Equal Gain Criterion} In \cite{bomfin2018theoretical, bomfin2021robust}, it has been demonstrated that, under the assumption of \ac{CSI} only available at the receiver side, and when a perfect feedback equalizer \cite{studer2011asic, benvenuto2009single} is employed, an optimal waveform in terms of coded modulation capacity, needs to spread the data symbols over the domain of selectivity of the channel, such that all data symbols experience the same gain.
+This criterion has been referred to in the literature as the equal gain criterion.
+Hence, in this sense, \ac{OFDM} and \ac{SC} are not optimal in doubly-dispersive channels, while spreading waveforms such as \ac{OTFS} \cite{nimr2018extended}, Walsh Hadamard modulation \cite{bomfin2020robust}, \ac{BM} \ac{OCDM} \cite{bomfin2019performance} are optimal in doubly-selective channels.